-- > The Proposed Development will deliver new grid infrastructure to enable the operation at 400 kV of key OHL connections and offer enhanced transmission and connection capacity- an essential link on this part of the grid network, facilitating renewable transmission and additional capacity support throughout the local and wider area. - > The Fanellan 400 kV substation and converter station will substantially strengthen the local transmission network and support new onshore and offshore connections, such as those created through the Scotwind offshore lease rounds e.g. the Western Isles Connection project, the Beauly to Peterhead 400 kV OHL and the Spittal to Beauly 400 kV OHL projects. - > SSEN Transmission has a licence obligation to invest in its existing assets to maintain network health and conditions, thereby improving operational flexibility and resilience. - > The Proposed Development will provide additional capacity on the transmission network for new renewable generation.
-This is consistent with the core aims of NPF4 National Development 3 page 103 which states "Additional electricity generation from renewables and electricity capacity of scale is fundamental to achieving a net zero economy."
+- The Proposed Development will upgrade the existing Braco West substation to enable the Beauly to Denny OHL to operate at 400 kV and offer enhanced transmission and connection capacity.
+It will be an essential link on this part of the grid network, facilitating renewable transmission and additional capacity support throughout the local and wider area. - SSEN Transmission has a licence obligation to invest in new assets to maintain and deliver network capacity.
+The Proposed Development represents a long-term approach in relation to planning for future transmission infrastructure requirements, particularly having regard to the targets fixed by the Scottish and UK Governments to achieve net zero; and, - The Proposed Development will provide additional capacity on the transmission network for new renewable generation (which is defined as "essential infrastructure" in NPF4).
+This is consistent with the core aims of NPF4 National Development 3 (page 103), which states "Additional electricity generation from renewables and electricity capacity of scale is fundamental to achieving a Net Zero economy...".